Easy As Cookies

 Check your bars early if using a glass or dark metal pan.

 Let the bars cool completely before cutting and removing from the pan.
-[That said, I often cut the very first row because I'm impatient to eat them while they're warm, just like I do brownies.
+[That said, I often cut the very first row because I'm impatient to eat them while they're warm, just like I do with all my brownies.
 Just don't cut more than that until you're ready to serve.]

 Hint: These instructions give you dense, gooey chocolate chip cookie bars.
 If you want them a little more done, bake for an extra 2 minutes.